zhjl37/Permissions/README.md

 - The 2nd screenshot illustrates the UI after the user denied the permissions, and selected with 'Never asked again' option.
 - The 3nd screenshot illustrates the rationale dialog for requesting permissions after the user denied the permissions, and selected with 'Never asked again' option.

+> **Note**:
-> Note: The permissions rationale dialog is shown only after the user denied the permissions, and selected with 'Never asked again' option.
+> The permissions rationale dialog is shown only after the user denied the permissions, and selected with 'Never asked again' option.

 ## Gradle